ChrisBarnes2000-MS-DU/makeutility/Proposal.md

 ---

-## Next, Lets Map our Deliverables/Features and Progress For This Project, We are choosing to make a Golang Lichess Package
+# We are choosing to make a Golang Lichess Package

+## Lets Map our Deliverables/Features & Progress

 **For each task**: